 If you live in the same residence hall as the alleged offender and would like to discuss alternative housing accommodations, you may contact housing staff in your residence hall (such as your Resident Director) to discuss those alternatives.

 - What if I have classes with the alleged offender?

 You have options for academic accommodations.
 You have the right to reasonable academic accommodations following any form of sexual misconduct.
 These academic accommodations may include a change in class schedule, deadline extensions, or withdrawal from a class without penalty.
-To discuss these options, contact the Student Assistance Center in the Office of the Dean of Students by calling (217) 333-0050 or emailing firstname.lastname@example.org.
-No appointment is needed to meet with a dean on duty during open hours (walk-in hours: 8:30 am-5:00 pm, Monday–Friday).
+To discuss these options, contact the Title IX Office by calling (217) 333-3333 or emailing firstname.lastname@example.org.

 - What if the alleged offender is not affiliated with the University?